IBM-Bluemix-Docs/containers/cs_cluster.md

 ### Accessing public images from Docker Hub
 {: #dockerhub}

 You can use any public image that is stored in Docker Hub to deploy a container to your cluster without any additional configuration.
-Create a deployment configuration script file or deploy an existing one.

 Before you begin:

 1. [Create a cluster](#cs_cluster_cli).
 2. [Target your CLI to your cluster](cs_cli_install.html#cs_cli_configure).

-Create a deployment configuration script.
+Create a deployment configuration file.

-1. Open your preferred editor and create a deployment configuration script that is named mydeployment.yaml.
+1. Create a configuration file that is named `mydeployment.yaml`.
 2. Define the deployment and the public image from Docker Hub that you want to use.
-The following configuration script uses the public NGINX image that is available on Docker Hub.
+The following configuration file uses the public NGINX image that is available on Docker Hub.

     ```
     apiVersion: extensions/v1beta1